 Are you trying to figure out how to choose among the best home internet providers?
-It doesn't have to be a complicated decision as long as you're armed with a few essential facts.
+There are numerous providers out there, but it doesn't have to be a complicated decision as long as you're armed with a few essential facts.
 Even if you already have home internet service, you may find yourself shopping for a new provider at some point.

 How to Get Internet Service at Home - In This Guide